 These payments are most likely to be collected via PAYE from the employer involved in the scheme.
 Any employees that received a loan will be required to provide details to their employers by 15th April 2019 and HMRC by 1st October 2019.
 Any noncompliance from either parties will result in significant penalties.

 Review Your Options

 With just a few months before the Disguised Remuneration charges are enforced, employers involved should now be using this time to consider their options.
 The ‘Settlement opportunity’ offered by the HMRC will include income tax, primary and secondary Class 1 NIC’s and inheritance tax combined with an interest rate for late payment.

 This settlement offer is likely to be the most financially beneficial option left on the table for many.
 The HMRC is willing to assess each case individually and for those who struggle to pay their tax bill on time they are open to negotiation to help spread the payment liability.

-If you are an employer or participant that is likely to be affected by these coming changes it is advisable that you seek council from an accountancy service and decide on a course of action to avoid the significant penalties.
+If you are an employer or participant that is likely to be affected by these coming changes it is advisable that you seek council and decide on a course of action to avoid the significant penalties.

 Along with over 13 years experience in the contractor payroll industry, and after spending most of his working life as a financial advisor in the regulated financial services industry, Mike has garnered an extensive network of contacts in the recruitment industry, many of whom trust both him and the One Click Group to handle their accounting.
 Mike has also been a member of various industry bodies throughout the years, such as the British Institute of Recruiters, in order to champion best practices across the contractor payroll industry.